SatelCreative/satel-server-deployment/README.md

 # Satel Server Deployment
-This centralized GitHub actions deploys server for a webapp
+This centralized GitHub action deploys server for a webapp

 ## Usage
 ```yml